chavacava/benchdiff/README.md

 # benchcmp

-benchcmp displays performance changes between benchmarks
+`benchcmp` displays performance changes between benchmarks

-This is a fork of [`golang/tools/cmd/benchcmp`](https://github.com/golang/tools/tree/master/cmd/benchcmp) It adds the following functionalities:
+This is a fork and **drop in replacement** of [`golang/tools/cmd/benchcmp`](https://github.com/golang/tools/tree/master/cmd/benchcmp)

+It adds the following functionalities:

-* Returns error code != 0 if there are deltas between the benchmarks
+* Can be configured to return error code != 0 if there are positive deltas (performance regressions) between the benchmarks
 * Allows to set tolerance of deltas

 ## Usage